-No action by this Administration has infuriated me as much as the President's callous veto, on economic grounds, of the original Rehabilitation Act of 1973.
+No action by this Administration has bothered me as much as President Nixon's veto, on economic grounds, of the original Rehabilitation Act of 1973.
 This was incomprehensible, insensitive, and inhumane.
-It will always stay in my mind as the low point in the American Presidency.

 Finally, I would like to mention a silent crisis that our nation faces.
-It does not receive the attention of Watergate, the environment, or the energy crisis.
+It does not receive the attention of inflation, the environment, or the energy crisis.
 But it is a crisis and a problem that saps the strength of our nation's most valuable resource -- its people.